Table of Contents

 - Dips, sauces

 Is it easy to clean?

-The Explorian series blender only has a 5 year warranty which is 5 years less the the Ascent series.
+The Explorian series blender only has a 5-year warranty which is five years less than the Ascent series.
 There is an optional extended warranty if you purchase this from Amazon.

 Consumers like two things about the E310 – the compact size and price.

 These two factors were the primary reasons why they bought this machine.
 And the rating gives you a glimpse of customer satisfaction.